broegaard/telemed/README.md

      objects on the server, and handle multi-object method dispatch.
 Folder: *demo2*.

+  4. It has the source code of an implementation of TeleMed that uses REST instead of Broker for communication.
+Folder: *demo-rest*.

 ### TeleMed

 The TeleMed system is a small distributed system in which patients